HTTP (HyperText Transport Protocol)

 - 100: 100 means Continue.
 The HTTP 100 Continue informational status response code indicates that everything so far is OK and that the client should continue with the request or ignore it if it is already finished.

 - 200: 200 means OK.
-The HTTP 200 OK success status response code indicates that the request has succeeded.
+The HTTP 200 OK success status response code indicates that the request has been successfully processed, and the server is returning the requested resource in the response body.
 If you are searching for some data and you got the data properly.
 That means the request is successful and in that case, you will get 200 OK as the HTTP status code.

 - 301: 301 means Moved Permanently.
 If you are getting 301 as a status code from the server, it means the resource you are looking for is moved permanently to the URL given by the Location headers.